PirateLearner/blogging/docs/index.md

 	...
 	)

-after this just run ` python manage.py syncdb ` for creation of database tables.
+after this just run ` python manage.py migrate blogging` for creation of database tables.

 ## Usage